WorkerXYZ/GravothermalSIDM_cpp/README.md

 ## Gravothermal SIDM C Solver

-This C code solves the gravothermal evolution of self-interacting dark matter halos.
+This C code solves the fluid equations for gravothermal evolution of self-interacting dark matter halos.
 It is based on the public Python implementation presented in https://github.com/kboddy/GravothermalSIDM.